nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/30-requirements-and-design/30-requirements-and-design.md

 ### Data Relationships
 - **Data to DataPack**:
   Represents the collection of datasets within a single data package.
-  `TrainingData "*" --o "1" DataPack : Aggregation`

-### System Composition
+### TrainedSystem Composition
 - **DataPack to TrainedSystem**:
-  Indicates that a `TrainedSystem` is composed of a `DataPack`, suggesting that the system is built from the data provided in the pack.
-  `DataPack --* TrainedSystem : Compose`
+  A `TrainedSystem` is composed of a:
+  - DataPack

-- **Weights to InferenceSystem**:
+  - TrainingCode
-  Indicates that an `InferenceSystem` is composed of `Weights`, suggesting that the system relies on these weights for its inference operations.
-  `Weights --* InferenceSystem : Compose`

 - **TrainedSystem creates Weights**:
-  Indicates that the `TrainedSystem` generates or produces weights necessary for the inference process.
+  The `TrainedSystem` generates or produces weights necessary for the inference process.

-  `TrainedSystem --> Weights : Creates`
+### InferenceSystem Composition
+- **Weights to TrainedSystem**:
+  An `InferenceSystem` is composed of:
+  - Weights
+  - InferencingCode

 ### Code Relationships
 - **CVE to SBOM**:
   Indicates that an SBOM aggregates multiple `CVE`s, representing known vulnerabilities associated with the components listed in the SBOM.
-  `CVE "*" o-- "1" SBOM : Aggregation`

-- **SBOM to TrainingCode**:
-  Indicates that the SBOM is composed of `TrainingCode`, detailing the software components used during training.
-  `SBOM *-- TrainingCode : Compose`

-- **TrainingCode to TrainedSystem**:
-  Indicates that a `TrainedSystem` is composed of `TrainingCode`, showing that the code is integral to the training process.
-  `TrainingCode --* TrainedSystem : Compose`

-- **SBOM to InferencingCode**:
-  Indicates that the SBOM is composed of `InferencingCode`, detailing the software components used during inference.
-  `SBOM *-- InferencingCode : Compose`

-- **InferencingCode to InferenceSystem**:
-  Indicates that an `InferenceSystem` is composed of `InferencingCode`, showing that this code is essential for the functioning of the inference process.
-  `InferencingCode --* InferenceSystem : Compose`

-## Class Descriptions

-### DataPack
-- **Attributes**:
-  - `name`: The name of the data pack.
-  - `datasets`: A collection of datasets included in the pack.

-### TrainingData
-- **Attributes**:
-  - `name`: The name of the training data.
-  - `location`: The storage location of the training data.
-  - `hash`: The hash of the training data for integrity verification.
-  - `hashLocation`: The location of the hash for the training data.
-  - `lastUpdated`: The timestamp of the last update to the training data.

-### Licence
-- **Attributes**:
-  (No specific attributes defined)

-### CVE
-- **Attributes**:
-  (No specific attributes defined)

-### SBOM
-- **Attributes**:
-  (No specific attributes defined)

-### TrainedSystem
-- **Attributes**:
-  (No specific attributes defined)

-### InferenceSystem
-- **Attributes**:
-  (No specific attributes defined)

-### Weights
-- **Attributes**:
-  - `name`: The name of the weights.
-  - `location`: The storage location of the weights.
-  - `hash`: The hash of the weights for integrity verification.
-  - `hashLocation`: The location of the hash for the weights.

-### TrainingCode
-- **Attributes**:
-  - `name`: The name of the training code.
-  - `location`: The storage location of the training code.
-  - `hash`: The hash of the training code for integrity verification.
-  - `hashLocation`: The location of the hash for the training code.

-### InferencingCode
-- **Attributes**:
-  - `name`: The name of the inferencing code.
-  - `location`: The storage location of the inferencing code.
-  - `hash`: The hash of the inferencing code for integrity verification.
-  - `hashLocation`: The location of the hash for the inferencing code.
+- **SBOM to Code**:
+  Indicates that the SBOM is composed from `Code`, detailing the software components used.

+## Claims & Attestations

+### Data

+- **Unwanted Bias**:
+  The presence of biases in the training data that can lead to skewed results or unfair outcomes.

+- **Hallucinations**:
+  Instances where the system generates outputs that are factually incorrect or misleading due to inaccuracies in the data.

+- **Errors in Generated Data**:
+  Refers to inaccuracies or mistakes in the data produced by the system during its operation or training.

+- **Data Poisoning**:
+  The risk that adversarial inputs can corrupt the training dataset, potentially leading to malicious outcomes.

+- **Data Pollution**:
+  The introduction of unwanted or low-quality data that degrades the quality and performance of the trained model.

+### Systems

+- **Cybersecurity Flaws**:
+  Vulnerabilities in the system architecture that could be exploited by malicious actors to compromise security.

+- **Implementation Flaws**:
+  Issues arising from incorrect implementation of the system, which can lead to performance problems or security vulnerabilities.

+- **Compliance Gaps**:
+  Potential areas where the system may not meet regulatory or industry standards, impacting trust and legal standing.